jaredmcgrath/LikeCompiler/testSuite/Phase3Tests/testDescriptionsPhase3.md

 <tr>
 <td>5_packages_positive.pt</td>
 <td>Tests the behaviour when vars and vals are declared as public within a package and then accessed outside of the package</td>
-<td>Declares public vars and vals within a package and accesses them outisde the packages scope</td>
+<td>Declares a public var and public val within a package and accesses them outisde the package's scope</td>
 <td>5_packages_positive.pt.eOutput</td><td></td>
 </tr>